How to Apply

-- Special note: The university still recommends that international applicants submit official transcripts at the time of the application in order to avoid delays with the issuing of documents required to request a student visa (in the given circumstance that they are offered admission).
+- Special note: The university strongly recommends that international applicants submit official transcripts at the time of the application in order to avoid delays with the issuing of documents required to request a student visa (in the given circumstance that they are offered admission).

 - Those who are recommended for admission will be asked to submit official transcripts with the final degree conferral + award date.